expo/expo/docs/pages/accounts/account-types.md

 If you need to transfer a project between your Personal Account or Organzions you are an Owner of, you can do so by visiting [the project overview page](https://expo.dev/accounts/[account]/projects/[project]) and following the prompts under **Transfer Project**.

 > 💡 If you need to transfer a project from your account (`source`) to an Organization (`destination`) you are not the Owner of, you can create a new Organization (`escrow`) to complete the transfer without Owner access on the destination account.
-You can and the Owner to the `destination` account can safely share Owner access on the `escrow` account.
+You can add the Owner to the `destination` account can safely share Owner access on the `escrow` account.